smeetrs/deep_avsr/README.md

 For the pre-trained weights of the AO, VO and AV models, please send an email at `smeet.shah.c2020<AT>iitbombay.org` from your institutional email ID.
 Place the weights of each model in the corresponding `/final/models` directory.

 ***Note:***
 - *Replace `<AT>` with `@` in the email ID while sending an email.
-It may take few days to reply back.
-Please have patience.*
+It could take a few days for me to reply back.*
-- *Do NOT open issues on GitHub requesting pre-trained weights.
+- *Please do NOT open issues on GitHub requesting pre-trained weights.
 Such issues may be deleted.
-I am sharing weights only via replies to email requests from valid institutional email IDs.*
+I am sharing weights only via replies to email requests from valid academic institutional email IDs.*
-- *The link for these weights has also been updated.
-If required, please resend an email for new link.*

 ## How To Use